-The carriage is moved backwards and forwards by a crank consisting of a Bush Wheel (6) fixed on a 2" Rod.
+The carriage is moved backwards and forwards by a crank consisting of a Bush Wheel (6) fixed on a 2° Rod.

-This Rod is journalled in the Flanged Plate and in the centre hole of a Double Angle Strip fixed across the interior of hole of a Double Angle Strip fixed across the interior of the base by the Bolt (2) and another in a similar position on the opposite side.
-A 1" Pulley on the 2" Rod is connected by a crossed belt of Cord to a further 1" Pulley secured to the Crank Handle between the 5\(^4\)" Flexible Plates.
-A guard for the rotating blade is provided by two Curved Strips attached to a 5\(^4\)" Strip (3).
-This Strip is fastened at one end to the Flanged Plate by a 2\(^4\)" Strip and a Fishplate (7), and at its other end it is attached to a 2\(^4\)" Yell' Flexible Plate beltagh borizontally to the Flanged Plate.
+This Rod is journalled in the Flanged Plate and in the centre hole of a Double Angle Strip fixed across the interior of the base by the Bolt (2) and another in a similar position on the opposite side, A1° Pulley on the 2° Rod is connected by a crossed belt of Cord to a further 1° Pulley secured to the Carlot of t by a crossed belt of Cord to a further 1 Pulley secured to the Crank Handle between the 51⁄2 X11⁄2 Flexible Plates.
+A guard for the rotating blade is provided by two Curved Strips attached to a 51⁄2 Strip (3).
+This Strip is fastened at one end to the Flanged Plate by a 21⁄2 Strip and a Fishplate (7), and at its other end is attached to a 21⁄2 X21⁄2 Flexible Plate bolted horizontally to the Flanged Plate.